Leadership structures in primary schools

 Things to consider

-• Your position in a multi-academy trust (MAT), federation or partnership, and any sharing of staff involved
+• Your position in a multi-academy trust, federation or partnership, and any staff sharing

 • What you can realistically afford in terms of pay and staff training